Popsicle (brand): Popsicle Pete

-In April 1939, Popsicle Pete was introduced on the radio program Buck Rogers in the 25th Century as having won the "Typical American Boy Contest."
+In April 1939, a company mascot called Popsicle Pete was introduced on the radio program Buck Rogers in the 25th Century as having won the "Typical American Boy Contest".
 The character told listeners that they could win presents by sending wrappers from Popsicle products to the manufacturer.
-Pete continued to appear in the company's advertising campaigns for 50 years.
+Pete continued to appear in the company's U.S. advertising campaigns until the 1989 acquisition by Good Humor.
 During the 1940s, Popsicle Pete ads were created by Woody Gelman and his partner Ben Solomon, and appeared on Popsicle brand packages for decades.

+The mascot was then introduced in Canada in 1988 and featured in television commercials, promotions, and print advertisements until 1996.

 Products

 The Popsicle brand began expanding from its original flavors after being purchased by Good Humor-Breyers in 1989.
 Under the Popsicle brand, Good Humor-Breyers holds the trademark for both Creamsicle and Fudgsicle.
 Creamsicle's center is vanilla ice cream, covered by a layer of flavored ice.
 Fudgsicle, originally sold as Fudgicle, is a flat, frozen dessert that comes on a stick and is chocolate-flavored with a texture somewhat similar to ice cream.

-Firecrackers are a brand of Popsicles that come in a shape resembling a firecracker.
-These take a similar appearance to Wells Dairy's Blue Bunny's Bomb Pop.
+Firecrackers are a brand of Popsicles that come in a shape resembling a firecracker (the top being red (cherry), the middle white (white lemon), and the bottom blue (blue raspberry)).
+These have a similar appearance to Wells Dairy's Blue Bunny's Bomb Pop.
 Slow Melt Pops include a small amount of gelatin that helps them stay frozen longer than traditional ice pops.
 Slow Melt Pops are available in several varieties.

 Yosicles are a brand of Popsicle that contain yogurt.
 Revello Bars are chocolate covered ice cream on a stick.

 Fruit Twisters are a brand of Popsicle that have fruit juice, milk and cane sugar.